henryware/jvm-regex-benchmarks/README.md

 conditions as well as back-references and submatches.
 Execution, while good in many common cases, is `O(2ᴺ)` in some not very remote corner cases.

 DFAs, aka grep-style, are the headline implementation in compiler classes.
-Execution is always a fast `O(N)`.
+FullMatch is always a fast `O(N)`, others functions worse case to a respectable `O(N²)`.
 However, compilation can be `O(2ᴹ)` in space and time in corner cases.
 These do not support submatches, boundary conditions or back-references.

 Non-backtracking NFAs, aka Thompson's construction, combine good execution time: `O(NM)` with good compilation `O(M)`.
 Support for